Henry's Monaco dumped out of Coupe de France

 Henry sent on Cesc Fabregas but the scoreline got even worse for Monaco in the 74th minute, Hein involved as Ibrahima Niane slotted in from close range.

-A chastening defeat for Monaco comes after it was hammered 5-1 at home by Strasbourg in Ligue 1 - a loss that saw former Arsenal and France striker Henry lose his temper.
+A chastening defeat for Monaco comes after they were hammered 5-1 at home by Strasbourg in Ligue 1 on Saturday, a loss that saw former Arsenal and France striker Henry lose his temper.

 Confronting defender Kenny Lala over perceived time-wasting, Henry appeared to use a French insult which translates as "grandson of a b****" or "your grandmother is a w****".